mikhail5545/media-service-go/docs/internal/services/mux/api.md

 Returns an `error` if the operation fails.
 A `nil` error indicates success.

+### Description

+The method:

 1. Validates that the request payload is valid.
-2. Starts a database transaction.
+2. Ensures asset exists in the database.
-3. Retrieves asset and it's metadata from the databases.
+3. Retrieves asset metadata from ArangoDB.
-4. Removes owner from asset metadata.
+4. Removes the specified owner from the list of owners.
-5. Saves updated asset's metadata to the ArangoDB.
+5. Updates asset's metadata in ArangoDB to remove the owner.
-6. Notifies another service to associate owner with asset via gRPC.
+6. Notifies external services to remove the association via gRPC.
-7. Commits transaction.

 ### Errors